 Expense ratio: 0.38%

 For investors seeking a mid-cap dividend ETF, the original is a winning bet over the long-term and the WisdomTree U.S. MidCap Dividend Fund (NYSEARCA:DON) is the original in this category.
-DON has a nifty distribution yield of 3.28%, far superior to what investors will find on traditional large- and small-cap benchmarks.
+DON has a dividend yield of 2.37%, superior to what investors will find on traditional large- and small-cap benchmarks.

 DON’s underlying index is “dividend weighted annually to reflect the proportionate share of the aggregate cash dividends each component company is projected to pay in the coming year, based on the most recently declared dividend per share,” according to WisdomTree.